The Benefits of Water

 Diarrhea

-While water cannot cure diarrhea, it helps to restore your body’s overall health after you get the runs.
-Since fluids are lost during the frequent bowel movements that are symptomatic of diarrhea, you will need to replenish your body’s water supply.
+While water cannot cure diarrhea, it helps to restore your body's overall health.
+Since fluids are lost during the frequent bowel movements that are symptomatic of diarrhea, you will need to replenish your body's water supply.

 How Much Water Is Enough?